 Ivar Jacobson proposed the idea of software components, like circuit-board components, in 1967.
-He wanted to make building software more like assembling prefabricated blocks of code and less like creating everything from scratch.
-Yet, something happens every time we get close to Jacobson's component dream.
-The components require new layers of complexity.
+He wanted to build software from prefabricated blocks of code rather than create everything from scratch.
+Yet, something happens every time we get close to Jacobson's component dream: The components require new layers of complexity.
 In microservices, this means additional programming to ensure uptime, reliability and observability.
-We aim for easy-to-assemble building blocks, but end up with a great deal of code in reality.
+We aim for easy-to-assemble building blocks, but end up with a great deal of code.

-One emerging alternative that knocks out the microservices complexity problem is low-code development, a way to turn actions and data into applications with minimal conventional programming.
+One emerging alternative that knocks out the microservices complexity problem is low-code development, with minimal conventional programming.
 In some ways, microservices and low-code development solve similar problems.
-Low-code development platforms emerged as a way to build apps with out-of-the-box, standardized components, using prebuilt templates.
+Like microservices, low-code development platforms emerged as a way to build apps with out-of-the-box, standardized components.
 Low-code does not provide the development sophistication of microservices.
 It can, however, work in situations where managing microservices leads to more effort than the benefit promised by that architecture.

-Once software developers and architects understand these microservices complexity issues from code builds to application uptime, they can determine how and when low-code development platforms provide a viable workaround.
+Once software developers and architects understand microservices complexity issues from code builds to application uptime, they can determine how and when to use low-code development.

 Microservices' code, resiliency and uptime problems

 Microservices independently communicate with one another over internet standards, which is what makes the architecture powerful.
-Because they speak TCP/IP and deliver data payloads in JSON, the components can fit into each other without dependencies.
+Because they speak TCP/IP and deliver data payloads in JSON, the components work together without dependencies.
 These small services each perform one task well.
 A company can have a set of services for customer information, another for product lookup, a third for orders and a fourth for delivery.

 But breaking things down along business functions means there's a lot of code to manage.
 When something goes wrong, application teams require specialized observability tools that trace the entire chain of events to debug.
-Microservices requires logging and monitoring work that exists outside the idea of simple components, and creates an explosion of code just to make the app code work.
+Microservices requires logging and monitoring work that exists outside the idea of simple components.
+That creates an explosion of code just to make the app code work.

 When something goes wrong, figuring out which component contributed to the issue can be tricky without the right tools -- which, again, means more code.
 While each service has high uptime in this supported deployment, resilience and reliability at the code level start to crumble.

-With low-code development, the platform builds and delivers the building blocks for an application.
+A low-code development platform builds and delivers the components of an application.

 The developers, or even business unit representatives, provide the variables, database connection, formatting and styling, and the tool generates the application, sometimes via a drag-and-drop UI.
 Provide the data, and a low-code development platform can even build a database.
 This is, in effect, the opposite approach to microservices, where you provide the database, abstract it into a service, and code the service logic.

 Low-code development platforms generally reuse a great deal of common code.
-There is a massive reduction in lines of code, perhaps even hundreds to one.
+There is a massive reduction in lines of code, perhaps even hundreds to one, compared to conventional programming.
 There are also fewer independent components, which are tightly coupled to each other.
 Each line of code becomes more powerful and traceable.

-A low-code platform does nearly everything that conventionally is coded for an application; most of the work for adopters is in tool configuration.
-As long as the app is simple, clean and doesn't require many integration points, a low-code development platform might be the right alternative to a more complex microservices build.
-Low-code builds are an easy choice for applications that don't need to integrate with other databases or that use a series of small tables.
-Examples include conference apps or one-time marketing promotions that run with user ID information are good examples of this.
+As long as the app is simple, clean and doesn't require many integration points, low-code development might be the right alternative to more manual and complex microservices projects.
+Low-code builds are an easy choice for applications that don't need to integrate with other databases or only rely on a series of small tables.
+Short-lived conference apps or marketing promotions that run with user ID information are good examples of this.

-Low-code development does not replace microservices.
-Once you need to share information between applications, in real time, the tools and programming techniques involved become much more sophisticated.
+However, a low-code approach does not replace large-scale microservices development.
+Once you need to share information between applications in real time, the tools and programming techniques involved become much more sophisticated.
 While the low-code approach helps developers steer clear of over-engineering apps that don't need it, low-code likely won't provide the database integration, messaging or customization capabilities needed for an enterprise-level microservices architecture.